 Backstory: Le Pliage means “folding” in French pointing to the bag’s fold-up design in a distinctive trapezoidal shape, much like an envelope.
 Its design was inspired by the Japanese art of origami.

 LADY DIOR by DIOR

 Designer: Gianfranco Ferré

-Introduction: Originally named as Chouchou ("favorite") bag, than Dior named the bag as ‘Lady Dior’ in honor of Princess Diana.
+Introduction: Originally named as Chouchou ("favourite") bag, then Dior named the bag ‘Lady Dior’ in honour of Princess Diana.

 Backstory: In 1995, France’s First Lady Bernadette Chirac gifted Princess Diana this charming stitched-leather handbag finished with dangling letter charms from Dior.
 She carried it repeatedly during press trips and magazine covers featured her carrying it around.